Fudan-iGEM/2025-wiki/pages/education.md

 ## LEARNING BY PRACTICING

-We designed a **progressive pathway of practice-based activities**, each addressing a different stage of scientific growth:
+We designed a progressive pathway of practice-based activities:

 - **Building Lab Intuition — “I can do this.”**
-  Through *Microbial Painting*, we demystified the lab environment.
-Participants cultivated microbe, transforming invisible life into visible art and discovery—gaining confidence while practicing aseptic technique and observational skills.
+  *Microbial Painting* turned invisible microbes into visible art, helping participants gain confidence while practicing aseptic technique and observation.

 - **Understanding Processes — “I can learn it and practice.”**

-  In *Rice Wine Production* and the *Practice + X* program, we connected science to culture and everyday phenomena.
-By fermenting rice into wine or exploring yogurt and browning fruit, participants moved beyond *what* happens to grasp *why* it happens—linking hands-on actions to underlying principles like microbial metabolism and environmental regulation.
+  Activities like *Rice Wine Production* and *Practice + X* linked science to culture and daily life, showing not just *what* happens but *why*, illustrating concepts like microbial metabolism and environmental regulation.

-Together, these experiences formed a cohesive journey from initial curiosity to conceptual understanding and finally to scientific empowerment.
-Through **Learning by Practicing**, we equipped participants with more than just technical ability—we nurtured a mindset of inquiry, iteration, and intellectual courage.
+These experiences guided participants from curiosity to understanding, equipping them with skills and a mindset of inquiry, iteration, and intellectual courage.